Costing glossary

 I

-IAPT (Improving Access to Psychological Therapy): Improving Access to Psychological Therapy (IAPT) is an NHS service designed to offer short-term psychological therapies for treating people with depression or anxiety.
-Since January 2023 IAPT has been renamed Talking Therapies for Anxiety and Depression but for the 2023 Approved Costing Guidance we continue to refer to IAPT.
+IAPT (Improving Access to Psychological Therapy now Talking Therapies for Anxiety and Depression): This NHS service offering short-term psychological therapies for treating people with depression or anxiety has been renamed Talking Therapies for Anxiety and Depression since January 2023.
+In the 2024 Approved Costing Guidance we continue to refer to IAPT for consistency with our datasets and technical documents.

 IAPT dataset: The IAPT programme is supported by a regular return of data generated by providers of IAPT services.
 The data is received by NHS Digital and released as statistical publications covering activity, waiting times and patient outcomes such as recovery.